GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation

 \subsubsection{Local Contour-Pose Transformer}

-Contour points in $\mC\mP$ are defined in relationship to pose keypoints and represent more detailed body-shape information; to leverage this relationship, we propose to first compute local features based on contour points and keypoints.
-It stands to reason that local details, \eg, contour shapes in the left foot, bear minor correlation to contour shapes of the head.
-Based on this hypothesis, we define five body regions based on keypoints - head, left arm, right arm, left leg, and right leg, defined as:
+Contour points in $\mC\mP$ are defined in relationship to pose keypoints and represent more detailed body-shape information; To leverage this relationship, we propose to first compute local features based on contour points and keypoints.
+It stands to reason that local details, \eg, contour shapes in the left foot, bear a minor correlation to contour points surrounding the head.
+Guided by this hypothesis, we define five body regions based on keypoints - head, left arm, right arm, left leg, and right leg, defined as:

-each region has 33 points: 3 keypoints and their corresponding 10 contour points.
+each region contains 3 keypoints and each keypoint is associated with $n$ contour points, a total of $(3+3n)$ points.

 A Local Contour-Pose Transformer (Local-CPT) is a transformer architecture built upon TTL.
 Denoting every TTL block within Local-CPT to be $\mathcal{F}_i$, the forward process of Local-CPT can be described as follows: